caseykimble/MechaCar_Statistical_Analysis/README.md

 <img width="603" alt="Deliverable3_Lot3" src="https://user-images.githubusercontent.com/105175961/206323641-d3df4710-69d5-449c-b53e-425043ada5f1.png">

 Lot 1 and Lot 2 show p-values over 0.05 therefore we can not reject the null hypothesis.
-Lot 3, however, shows a p-value of 0.4168.
+Lot 3, however, shows a p-value of 0.4168, which is statistically different from the population mean.

 ## Study Design: MechaCar vs Competition